Skip to content

 5. Data Model Impact

-The Two-Phase Transaction Commit process impacts the UTXO data model by using the "unspendable" flag field in the UTXO records.
+The Two-Phase Transaction Commit process impacts the UTXO data model by using the "locked" flag field in the UTXO records.
 This flag is stored in the UTXO metadata and is used to track the state of transaction outputs throughout the system.

-| Field Name | Type | Description |
+Field Name Type Description

-| unspendable | boolean | Indicates if the UTXO is temporarily unspendable |
+locked boolean Indicates if the UTXO is temporarily locked during two-phase commit

 6. Configuration Options